ToFuProject/tofu/_sources/installation.rst.txt

    (long) <https://www.atlassian.com/git/tutorials>`__ or `this short one <https://rogerdudler.github.io/git-guide/>`__
 -  Run ``pip install -e .[dev]``.
-This will install dependencies, compile the tofu Cython extensions and install it into your conda environment while you can still modify the source files in the current repository.`
+This will install dependencies, compile the tofu cython extensions and install it into your conda environment while you can still modify the source files in the current repository.`
 -  Make sure tofu tests are running by typing ``nosetests``